A Complete Guide on Stack Using Array in C

 3. Off-by-One Errors

-Programmers frequently make mistakes concerning off-by-one errors when dealing with stack implementations, e.g. they initialize a top wrongly or choose the incorrect comparison for their full/empty checks, hence causing subtle bugs.
+Programmers frequently make off-by-one errors when dealing with stack implementations, such as initializing top incorrectly or choosing incorrect comparisons for full/empty checks, causing subtle bugs.

 Best practices: